dogweather/yahboom-raspi-cooling-fan/README.md

 ![HAT Image](yahboom-rgb-pi-hat.jpg)

-This code has been tested on Raspberry Pi
+Tested on Raspberry Pi OS 32-bit.
-OS 32-bit.

 How to run the Python code
 --------------------------